 Tablet Hotels | Booking.com | Hotels.com | Expedia | Agoda or see what others think on TripAdvisor.

 The real centerpiece of the hotel is the beautiful lobby courtyard.
 Surrounded by sumptuous rooms and lounges with silk-covered walls and hand-painted arched doorways, the courtyard dazzles with beautiful lacework, patterns, arabesques.
 This is where the Royal Mansour hotel design showcases its symphony of symmetry and exquisite décor in a truly iconic way.

 There is plenty more to gape at and adore at the hotel.
 No room is the same, no mosaic repeated, and every piece of furniture oozes quality and expensive chic.

 Within the hotel gardens, a glazed pavilion encircled by a moat contains the massive spa facility.
-The spa has an indoor and outdoor pool, wellness centre and hammam, and the lobby is a masterpiece.
+The spa has an indoor and outdoor pool, wellness center, and hammam, and the lobby is a masterpiece.
 White sheets of intricate lacework envelop its airy space, creating a stunning, birdcage-like atrium.
-Delicate aromas of rose, sweet almond and orange flower permeate its tranquil cavity.
+Delicate aromas of rose, sweet almond, and orange flower permeate its tranquil cavity.

 There are three restaurants at the hotel: The all-day La Table with outside seating by the pool, and two dinner venues tended by white-gloved staff, La Grande Table Française and La Grande Table Marocaine.
 They are located on two sides of a blue-themed courtyard, of which the massive columns and walls are all lined with beautiful hand-crafted tiles.

 We dined at the La Grande Table Marocaine.
-Inventive combinations, unique flavours, all beautifully prepared—the dishes we tried were all creative variations on the Moroccan cuisine, and true masterpieces of culinary art.
+Inventive combinations, unique flavors, all beautifully prepared—the dishes we tried were all creative variations on the Moroccan cuisine and true masterpieces of culinary art.